FahadPuthawalaa/content-ops-starter/content/pages/blog/case-study-2.md

 type: PostLayout
 seo:
   type: Seo
-  metaTitle: Record-Breaking Campaign for a Sports Game Brand
+  metaTitle: Record-Breaking Campaign for a Sports Accessories Brand
   metaDescription: The client wanted to scale aggressively during a major sports season.
 ---